cyanidemilkshakee/yt-dls/README.md

 # YT-DL Studio

- local-first web GUI for [yt-dlp](https://github.com/yt-dlp/yt-dlp), built with an Express backend and a dependency-light HTML/CSS/JavaScript frontend.
+A local-first web GUI for [yt-dlp](https://github.com/yt-dlp/yt-dlp), built with an Express backend and a dependency-light HTML/CSS/JavaScript frontend.

 ## Features